hiroimono/Frontend_Challenge/README.md

 A json file ('../Frontend_Challenge/utils/secret.json') is used as source (a podcast list) pulled from a free API (the url address: https://www.listennotes.com/api/docs/ ).

+This project is made fully responsive for kind of mobile device.

 ## Technologies

 Project is created with: